 Formulation: Behind the Scenes at BioStar

-From BioStar’s humble beginnings to the present, we have always made our own products.
+From BioStar’s humble beginnings to the present, we have always done our own formulation research and made our own products.
 There aren’t many companies left in the supplement industry that still make their own products in house.

 Naturally, there are some very good and valid reasons companies choose to have their products made by a third party or a private label company.
 These reasons include convenience, cost, and scale.